milanaryal/milanaryal.github.io/src/_posts/2014-06-26-the-importance-of-whitespace-in-web-design.md

 ---
 title: "The importance of whitespace in web design"
+description: "We often forget the one aspect in web designing that has a lot of advantage and gives a better look to the overall appearance, the whitespace!"
 date: 2014-06-26T21:24:00+05:45
-excerpt: "We often forget the one aspect in web designing that has a lot of advantage and gives a better look to the overall appearance, the whitespace!"
 ---

 We throw in a lot of cool elements when designing a website.
 We often forget the one aspect in web designing that has a lot of advantage and gives a better look to the overall appearance- The white Space!
 It is also known as negative space.
 But there is a lot of positive stuff that goes around this negative spacing.
 Let us discuss some here.